alntruong/Regex_Tutorial/gist-template.md

 ```
 ## Author

-Oliver Hoang is a Junior Developer towards the end of his coding bootcamp at UCI
+Alan is a Junior Developer towards the end of his coding bootcamp at UCI

 Feel free to check out his GitHub repo for all of his previous projects